 Go through game.
 Reach final battle.
 Need to pause for whatever reason.
 Scream.

 Walter's eyes when you free him from the darkness bindings.
 Oh, god.
 His eyes.
-I genuinely thought that they'd been removed until, right before you have to leave him behind, the darkness fades enough that it's just a dark outline around normal-seeming eyes.
+It initially appears as though they'd been removed until, right before you have to leave him behind, the darkness fades enough that it's just a dark outline around normal-seeming eyes.

 And after all that, once you get out of the darkness and into daylight, you'd THINK you'd be safe, right?
 The Crawler continues to torment you outside of the temple, showing you mirages in broad daylight, all whilst apparently delving into Walter's mind, digging up his own Nightmare Fuel for being afraid of the dark and mimicking his disembodied voice.
 Long story short, day or night, the Crawler's already able to do anything to you from anywhere.

 The Sunset House optional quest has you finding a ruined mansion in a remote location.
 At night, though, the beautiful ghost of the mansion reappears, and you might manage to return it to the real world.
 Bad Idea.
 The house is home to a creature of terrible evil that drove the old owner to suicide by burning down the house in an effort to stop it.
 His skeleton is dangling from the ceiling as you enter.
 The bedroom is worse.
 Whatever happens, don't go to sleep.
 It wants to play chess on a giant chessboard with living statues, but decides to just kill you instead when it gets bored of that.
 Then it gives you the house.
 Except it's probably still there, lurking in the unseen corners.

 The game refuses to allow you to move your family into that house.
 There's probably a very good reason for that.

 The golden gates.
 Look at them closely for long enough and you will notice something...uncanny.

 In the late game—Treasury Value: 0/6,500,000.
 Projected Civilian Casualties: 6,500,000.